Exa-Networks/exabgp/README.md

 ## Development

 The master branch is now what will be ExaBGP 5.0.x.
-It is going to be a major rewrite of the software.
+The program command line arguments has already been changed and are no longer fully backward compatible with version 3 and 4.

+ExaBGP is nearly as old as Python3.
 Lots has changed in 11 years.
-ExaBGP is nearly as old as Python3.

 Support for python2 has already been dropped.

-The code will be updated to take advantage of Python3 'new' async-io and new features are being investigated (such as configuration edition via a interactive CLI).
-A large part of the configuration parsing will surely be changed which mean the configuration format will most likely change too.
+master has already seen a big rewrite but more is still to come.
+The application need work to take advantage of Python3 'new' async-io (as we run an home-made async core engine) and new features are being investigated (such as configuration edition via a interactive CLI).

-The program command line arguments has already been changed and is no longer backward compatible with version 3 and 4.
-For these reasons, we do not recommend the use of the master branch in production.
+For these reasons, we recommend the use of the 4.2 releases in production, but running master is sometimes required for the latest and greatest features.

 ## Who is using ExaBGP ?